 Disturbance seen at the crest of the incipient breaker in figure 1 has to be mentioned.
 For waves of very high steepness, instabilities of the local flow near wave crest, which are different from instabilities of the whole wave, are known to develop (e.g. Longuet-Higgins & Dommermuth 1997).
-Disturbance seen in figure 1 appears to be due to an instability of this kind - i.e. crest instability.
-Such instabilities, i.e. the crest instabilities of the waves approaching the limiting steepness, is a large topic in its own right and a topic different to the modulational instability of waves which leads to the growth of very high waves and ultimately to the breaking and accompanying crest instabilities.
-This topic will not be discussed in the present paper.
+Thus, the CS model is not only capable of producing realistic values of the asymmetry, typically associated with the breaking experimentally, but even demonstrates crest instabilities expected theoretically.